It's a New Day in Public Health.

-The number of reported hepatitis A cases in September increased from the previous month and was below the previous 5-year average.
+In January 2024, 4 hepatitis A cases were reported in 3 counties.
+The number of reported hepatitis A cases in January decreased from the previous month and was below the previous 5-year average.

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Acrobat Reader may be required to view these files.